scpwiki/wikijump/client/README.md

 $ pnpm publish-module -- module-name
 ```

 This will package the module, as described above, and then publish it.
 Of course, you want to exercise caution when publishing.
+In order to publish, you'll need to make sure of three things:
+1. You are part of the `wikijump` team on NPM (modules are scoped to that team)
+2. That every local dependency that the package has is also on NPM
+3. That you are absolutely sure you're good to go to publish

 ### Development